Considering taking the CISA exam to advance your career? The CISA certification is becoming a popular choice for many professionals such as:

 - Low-hassle learning – As you answer questions incorrectly, Surgent maps the explanation to related materials in a sidebar.
 You’ll never waste time looking through a textbook for help.

 - A pass guarantee – Surgent stands behind CISA Review 100%.
 In fact, we’re so confident that the Surgent method works, we guarantee it.

 Sign up for a Surgent CISA Review free trial today and see how you can pass the CISA exam faster!

 In addition to an exam prep course, be sure to check out the resources offered by the ISACA.
 The CISA review manual can give you a supplemental boost.

 While studying may seem like the obvious preparation for the exam, there are a few other items to consider before you go to the testing center on exam day.

-Before you jump into studying, make sure you have a plan laid out leading up to test day.
-Use the study times we talked about above to help you gauge how much you need to study before you’ll sit and pass.
-Then consider when you can study each day, and how consistent your study schedule is.
-Alternatively, you can find exam materials that have a build in study schedule, which will help you stay on track through exam day.
+Before you jump into studying, make sure you have a calendar-style plan leading up to test day.
+Use the previously mentioned study times to gauge the hours needed.
+Then, consider when you can study each day, how consistent your study schedule is, and how much downtime you’d like.

 Alternatively, an exam provider like Surgent includes a built-in planner.
 You won’t have to adjust your schedule if you fall off track.